2014 Endeavour Hills stabbings

-On 23 September 2014, 18-year-old Abdul Numan Haider attacked two counter-terrorism police officers with a knife outside the Victoria Police Endeavour Hills police station located in Endeavour Hills, a suburb of Melbourne, Victoria, Australia.
+On 23 September 2014, 18-year-old Abdul Numan Haider attacked two counter-terrorism police officers with a knife outside the Victoria Police Endeavour Hills station located in Endeavour Hills, a suburb of Melbourne, Victoria, Australia.
 He was then shot dead.

 Perpetrator

 Haider lived in Narre Warren, Victoria, and was of Afghan descent.
 He began attending lectures at the fundamentalist Al-Furqan mosque.
 He was also believed to be connected to prominent Islamic State recruits Neil Prakash and Sevdet Besim.

 Haider was one of between 40 and 50 Australian citizens who had had their passports cancelled due to fears that they would join the Islamic State of Iraq and the Levant.

 The Australian Security Intelligence Organisation (ASIO) had been monitoring his rapid radicalisation, which took place during a period of only a few months, but had not judged him dangerous.

 Attack

 Haider is reported to have gone to the police station to discuss his cancelled passport.
 Two police officers from the Joint Counter-Terrorism Team (JCTT), one from Victoria Police and the other from the Australian Federal Police (AFP), approached him in the car park.
 Haider produced a knife and slashed the Victorian officer across the arm.
 He turned on the AFP officer and first stabbed him in the face and chest.
 When the AFP officer collapsed, Haider climbed on top of him and repeatedly stabbed him.
 The first officer, who had been slashed across the arm, ordered Haider to drop the weapon, then shot him fatally in the head.

 Haider was carrying two knives and the Black Standard flag.